6 Best Paint Edgers That Deliver Professional Results Every Time

 Roll-On vs. Smear-On

 A roll-on edger is a small paint roller that has a flocked cover for smooth paint application and a shield on one side to keep the paint away from the wall or other surface.
-The roll-on edger works in much the same way as a regular paint roller.
+Roll-on edgers work in much the same way as regular paint rollers.

 Smear-on edgers use an absorbent pad to apply the paint.
-Some are simply dipped into paint, while others have an onboard paint reservoir, often inside the handle.
+Sometimes you simply dip them into paint, and other times they have onboard paint reservoirs, often inside the handle.
 Those with a paint reservoir can apply 50 linear feet (or more) per load, while the dip-in types only hold enough paint to cover a few linear feet.

 Brush vs. Pad

 Paint edgers with pads use the smear method to apply paint.
-They are made of an absorbent material that works like a sponge to soak up paint from the tray; these edgers have a textured surface that lays down a clean finish.
-Pads are capable of applying a smooth, even, full coat in a single pass.
+They are made of an absorbent material that works like a sponge to soak up paint from the tray and have a textured surface that lays down a clean finish.
+Pads are designed to apply a smooth, even, full coat in a single pass.

 Brush-type edgers work like regular paint brushes.
 They hold less paint than pads, so it takes longer to paint a similarly sized space.
 The guard on a brush edger cannot maintain as crisp a line as that on a pad because the bristles need to move in order to release the paint.
 Brush edgers are often a better choice than pad edgers when painting a textured surface.